Katsina-Ala: Archeological site

 Terracotta statues were found at Katsina Ala in the middle of the twentieth century.

 They include realistic representations of human heads, with some animals, and parts of larger statues.

 The statues are similar to others found at Nok, about 209 km to the north, and are thought to have been made by people of the same culture.

 The human figures most likely represented ancestors or spirits.

 According to Bernard Fagg, an archeologist who undertook extensive studies into the Nok culture, the works at Katsina Ala constitutes a distinctive sub-style.

 Statues from Taruga and from Samun Dukiya are similar, but have typical stylistic differences.

 Iron working began at the site in the fourth century BC, somewhat later than iron working at Taruga.

 Smelted tin beads have also been found on the site, some of which could be imitations of cowrie shells.

+Climate

+The tropical climate of Katsina-Ala, Nigeria, is marked by high temperatures and significant seasonal rainfall.
+The rainy season, which runs from May to September, delivers heavy precipitation, up to 235 mm (9.3 in) in the month of September, whereas January through March has high average temperatures that peak at 31°C (88°F) with little rainfall.
+November and December are colder months with average highs of about 28°C (82°F) and less rainfall.